andrenerd/django-multifactor-authentication/README.md

 ##### More
-Let us know, what other authentication flows would be nice to add.
+Let us know what other authentication flows would be nice to add.
 For example, you decide to add `microchip implants` based authentication.
 There are several simple steps to take:
 - to add Device (as example)[link?]
 - to add at least one Provider associated with the Device (as example)[link?]